hiblaphp/event-loop/README.md

 > **Important:** Auto-run will not trigger if the script terminates abnormally.
 > This includes unhandled exceptions, fatal errors (`E_ERROR`, `E_CORE_ERROR`,
 > `E_COMPILE_ERROR`, etc.), or an explicit `exit()`/`die()` call.
 In these
-> cases any pending work — timers, in-flight HTTP requests, queued fibers —
+> cases any pending work (timers, in-flight HTTP requests, queued fibers)
 > will be silently abandoned.
 >
 > If your application relies on deferred work completing reliably, always call